microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/beta/docs/Invoke-MgBetaUnsubscribeUserMailFolderMessage.md

 # Invoke-MgBetaUnsubscribeUserMailFolderMessage

 ## SYNOPSIS
-Submits a email request on behalf of the signed-in user to unsubscribe from an email distribution list.
+Submits an email request on behalf of the signed-in user to unsubscribe from an email distribution list.
 Uses the information in the List-Unsubscribe header.
 Message senders can use mailing lists in a user-friendly way by including an option for recipients to opt out.
 They can do so by specifying the List-Unsubscribe header in each message following RFC-2369.